w0de/docker-reposado/README.md

 This container runs margarita with the inbuilt python webserver, since usage is expected to be low.
 Nginx provides reposado.

 ## Usage
 This container expects the operator to mount a volume on the host to contain the cached Apple updates.
 It should be mounted to `/reposado/html`.
 It is also recommended to preserve your metadata (catalogs, etc) by mounting a directory to `/reposado/metadata`.
-To u

 This is an example command will start reposado/margarita all features enabled: